 In case you need to roll back your newly implemented policies, use one or more of the following options:

-This option should be used sparingly, only in situations where the user is trusted.
-The user should be added back into the policy or group as soon as possible.
+Exclusions should be used sparingly, only in situations where the user is trusted.
+Users should be added back into the policy or group as soon as possible.

-- Delete the policy.
-If the policy is no longer required, delete it.
+If a policy is disabled and no longer required, delete it.

-When a user is having an issue with a Conditional Access policy, collect the following information to facilitate troubleshooting.
+If a user has an issue with a Conditional Access policy, collect the following information to facilitate troubleshooting.

 - User Principal Name